mdo/css-output/README.md

 Bottom line?
 Writing CSS components with a shared base class will likely produce leaner, DRY-er compiled CSS.

+## Feedback

+Feel free to open an issue or pull request to suggest any changes or improvements.

 ## License and copyright

 Licensed MIT.
 Copyright @mdo.